EvaPanou/Applied-Bioinformatics-Thesis/[06] LitReview/README.md

 * Data Preprocessing and Quality Control
   - Exploration of both metadata and gene-expression data.
   - Detection and removal of outliers.
-  - Filtering of low-expressed and low-variance genes to reduce noise.
+  - Filtering of low-expressed to reduce noise.
 * Differential Expression Analysis (DEA)
-  - Identification of differentially expressed genes (DEGs) across both condition (SLE vs. healthy) and time points.
+  - Application of the LIMMA linear modeling framework for the identification of differentially expressed genes (DEGs) across both condition (SLE vs. healthy) and time points.
+      - Condition-based comparisons: SLE vs. Healthy at each gestational time point.
+      - Temporal comparisons: sequential time-point contrasts within each condition.
   - Application of appropriate multiple-testing correction to control false discovery rates.
+  - Construction of union DEG heatmaps with hierarchical clustering and clear annotation of condition and time point.
 * Feature Optimization and Dimensionality Reduction
   - Integration of all identified DEGs into a unified feature set.
+  - Filtering of top 5% most variable genes to refine machine learning input features.
-  - Implementation of Principal Component Analysis (PCA) to visualize data structure and assess sample separation.
+  - Implementation of Principal Component Analysis (PCA) to visualize data structure and assess sample separation (both before and after DEG anaylisis)
-* Machine Learning Model Development
-  - Splitting the dataset into training and testing subsets.
-  - Training and comparison of multiple ML classifiers to predict disease status from gene-expression patterns.
-* Model Evaluation and Validation
-  - Assessment of model performance using quantitative metrics (e.g., accuracy, precision, recall, F1-score).
-  - Execution of a Negative Control for Accuracy to verify robustness and ensure the generalizability of results.

 ## Selection of 3 Similar Papers